The United Church of Christ has recently launched a fun new outreach campaign in which sixteen reasons are shared for why members love their church.

 As a Catholic, I lament this sad and sorry state of affairs.
 Yet I remain dedicated to working with others so as to bring about reform, renewal, change, and transformation – convinced, as I am, that such work is inspired and led by God’s spirit.

-Recently, my friend Mary Beckfeld, a fellow worker in this holy work of renewal and reform, shared with me an article from the May 30, 2005 issue of America Magazine.
+Recently, my friend Mary Beckfeld, a fellow worker in the holy work of renewal and reform, shared with me an article from the May 30, 2005 issue of America Magazine.
 Written by Fr.
-James J. DiGiacomo and entitled “Little Gray Cells,” this article begins with DiGiacomo relating an exchange between himself and a parishioner (whom he refers to as “Virginia”) who had expressed shock that DiGiacomo had brought up the possibility of women being called to the priesthood.
+James J. DiGiacomo (left) and entitled “Little Gray Cells,” this article begins with DiGiacomo relating an exchange between himself and a parishioner (whom he refers to as “Virginia”) who had expressed shock that DiGiacomo had brought up the possibility of women being called to the priesthood.
 After all, “Rome has pronounced any discussion of the issue out of bounds.”

-As DiGiacomo notes early in his article: “This dispute was not just about women’s ordination but about something much more basic.
+As DiGiacomo notes early in his article, “This dispute was not just about women’s ordination but about something much more basic.
 It goes to the very heart of what it means to be a Catholic, and it sheds light on the divisions that presently trouble the church and threaten to tear it apart.”

 Following are excerpts from DiGiacomo’s article – one that with heart, intelligence, and courage attempts to grapple with that crucial question of what it means to be Catholic.